stevegrunwell/write-some-docs/slides.md

 * If the documentation is only for your company, you might house it in something like Confluence or another similar internal documentation platform.
 * Meanwhile, public documentation could live on your site, on a separate website (docs.example.com)...
 * ...or even on a third-party platform like Read The Docs.
 * No matter where it ends up, it should be some place that is searchable and persistent.
-Don't write up a couple posts in Slack or Discord and expect people to be able to find id.
+Don't write up a couple posts in Slack or Discord and expect people to be able to find it.

 ----